 How to Apply

-- Obtain an application form from the Department of Communication Studies or you may apply online at http://www.grad.uni.edu/admission/application-graduate-study.
+- Apply online at http://www.grad.uni.edu/admission.
+WE ONLY TAKE FALL OR SPRING ADMISSIONS (NO SUMMER ADMISSIONS).
 Indicate that you are applying for degree status.
-If you complete a paper application, send it to the Department of Communication Studies, Director of Graduate Studies.
 This application must be on file by February 1 (for fall admission) and by October 1 (for spring admission).
 As all international students are required to fill out the International Application for Admission, and follow unique steps for their admission, please click on the following link for appropriate information: http://access.uni.edu/stdt/internat_instr.htm.

 The TOEFL Score requirements for our Communication Studies Graduate Program international admission are: 600-604 (paper-based total), 250 (computer-based total), or 100 (internet-based total).

 - Order an official transcript of undergraduate work and any previous graduate work to be sent directly from your previous institution to the UNI Admissions Office, 002 Gilchrist, Cedar Falls, IA 50614-0018.

 - a) Submit a professional or an academic writing sample.

 b) Submit a personal essay/"Statement of Purpose for Graduate Studies."
 Statement should be 1-2 pages, typed, double-spaced.
 Acceptance into the program may be full, provisional, or denied based upon the quality of the essay, the successful completion of other requirements, and the appropriateness of our program to meet your stated goals.